Close Close search drawer

 He provided counsel to the Nashville, Tennessee, Sit-in Movement, the Memphis Sanitation Workers Strike and the Little Rock 9.
 He also mentored the 1960’s struggles in Birmingham, Alabama, Louisville, Kentucky, Greensboro, North Carolina, Columbia, South Carolina, Jackson, Florida, St. Augustine, Florida, and Albany, New York.

-As a practitioner of nonviolence, he has been jailed in Washington, D.C., Ohio, Florida, West Virginia, Kentucky, Tennessee, Mississippi and California.
-He is a teacher for low-wage workers organizing into unions and has worked with hotel workers, janitors, security officers and home care workers.
-And for many decades, he has worked as a United Methodist pastor of congregations in Ohio, Tennessee, and Los Angeles.
+As a practitioner of nonviolence, he was jailed in Washington, D.C., Ohio, Florida, West Virginia, Kentucky, Tennessee, Mississippi and California.
+He was a teacher for low-wage workers organizing into unions and worked with hotel workers, janitors, security officers and home care workers.
+And for many decades, he worked as a United Methodist pastor of congregations in Ohio, Tennessee, and Los Angeles.

-Rev. James M. Lawson, Jr. and Dorothy Lawson have been companions for 61 years.
-They have three sons and three grandchildren.
+Rev. James M. Lawson, Jr. and Dorothy Lawson were companions for over 60 years.
+They had three sons and three grandchildren.

 View more inductees from the 13th class, inducted in 2019.